mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

-## Docker Deployment to Azure Container Service (AKS) using VSTS for ASP.NETCORE application
+## Docker Deployment to Azure Container Service (AKS) using VSTS and Azure

 ## Overview